cucumber/docs/content/docs/cucumber/environment-variables.md

 If you are using a terminal to run Cucumber, you should define environment variables in the same terminal.

+This also applies to terminals embedded in an editor such as Visual Studio Code or IntelliJ IDEA.

 ### Windows PowerShell

 ```shell